DocNow/twarc/docs/tutorial.md

 By the end of this tutorial, you will have:

 1. Familiarised yourself with interacting with a command line application via a terminal
-2. Setup twarc so you can collect data from the Twitter API
+2. Setup twarc so you can collect data from the Twitter API (version 2)
 3. Constructed two Twitter search queries to address a specific research question
 4. Collected data for those two queries
 5. Processed the collected data into formats suitable for other analysis